 - Install security systems to keep unwanted visitors away.

-If the home has a deck or patio, ensure that the surfaces are no more than a half inch below interior floor level if made out of wood.
+If the home has a deck or patio, ensure that the surfaces are no more than a half inch below the interior floor level if made out of wood.
 Handrails and proper lighting are essential to outdoor areas.
-In addition to making sure your patio is well lit, walkways and entryways should also be lit up.
+In addition to making sure your patio is well-lit, walkways and entryways should also be lit up.

 Maintenance Free Gutters